Michael-St-James/java-microservices/applications/README.md

 ## `/applications`

 This folder is used for grouping components together into a single application runtime.
 It is not required.
+Components should generally not be deployed together unless the company's hosting solution is limited.

 #####  Use cases for grouping components:
 1. Reduce complexity of infrastructure and orchestration

     By grouping our components together into a single runtime instance we can greatly reduce the amount of infrastructure required to run those components down to a single server.
 Additionally we do not need to define individual configurations for every component in the group.

-3. Testing or developing against a single application instance
+2. Testing or developing against a single application instance

     It is much easier to run a collection of microservices with a single click if they are bundled into the same application.